ClinicalTrials.Veeva

 About

-The purpose of this trial is to test if delgocitinib cream is effective at treating chronic hand eczema (CHE) and what side effects it may have, in children aged 12-17.
-There will be a range of assessments that rate the severity and extent of CHE symptoms, general health and quality of life.
+The purpose of this trial is to test if delgocitinib cream is effective in treating chronic hand eczema (CHE) and to find out what side effects it may have compared with a cream vehicle with no active medical ingredient in adolescents aged 12-17 years.
+At each visit to the clinic, the doctor will assess the severity and extent of CHE, and during the trial, the adolescents will assess their CHE signs and symptoms as well as quality of life.

-The trial will last up to 22 weeks and has a 1-4 week screening period, a 16 week treatment period and a 2 week follow up period.
-During the treatment period each child will use either delgocitinib cream or a cream vehicle twice a day.
-Which cream each child receives is chosen randomly by a computer.
-The cream vehicle is made of the same ingredients as the delgocitinib cream except for the active medical ingredient.
-There will be 8 visits with the trial doctor.
+The trial will last up to 22 weeks and has a 1-4 week screening period, a 16-week treatment period and a 2- week follow-up period.
+During the treatment period, each adolescent participant will use either the delgocitinib cream or cream vehicle twice daily.

 Enrollment